Would you like to have a vision for your church that brings meaning, momentum, fruit, and growth?

 And I use Luke 15 to show how much God cares for the one.
 In a third message, I use the Six Styles of Evangelism to show how each one of us can reach one in ways that are natural to each of us.

 When I explain where we want to plant those churches, I say “In Temecula, Tennessee, and Timbuktu.”
-We’ve learned from experience that daughter churches planted closer than 45 minutes away can get competitive with momma.
+We’ve learned from experience that daughter churches planted closer than 30 minutes away can get competitive.
 Temecula is 45 minutes from us.
 Tennessee represents anywhere else in the United States, and Timbuktu represents anywhere in the world.

 4. Once the vision is out there, embed the vision.